 - Accelerated Application: Steps Two and Three completed in combined 45-60 days maximum.

-- Access to British Consulate: Each of the five Caribbean economic citizenship programs plus Vanuatu are beneficiaries under the British Commonwealth system.
+- Access to British Consulate: Each of the five Caribbean citizenship by investment programs plus Vanuatu are beneficiaries under the British Commonwealth system.
 As a result, in non-Commonwealth countries where their own country has no diplomatic or consular post, their citizens can receive assistance at the British Embassy or consulate.

 - Emergency Passport: Citizens of the Caribbean countries plus Vanuatu can apply for an emergency passport at the British consulate if theirs is lost or stolen.